gurjit-git/jbm-gallery/README.md

 # Welcome to JBM Gallery Plugin

-JBM Gallery plugin will allow to add images, youtube and vimeo video in the gallery.
+JBM Gallery plugin use to add images, youtube and vimeo video in the gallery.
 Please email us if you face with any issue. gswebsitedeveloper@gmail.com

 ### Use following shortcode to display gallery: